 Understanding Common Allergens

 Seasonal allergies aren’t just a spring or fall affair – they can impact you or your pup throughout the entire year.
 Your dog may not be allergic to every allergen, but each season comes with different primary concerns.
-Keep an eye out for these seasonal allergies:- Tree and grass pollens in the spring and summer.

 - Flower and plant pollens in the spring.